How can you earn more money?

 - Start a blog about a topic you enjoy, be it cooking, yard work, interior design, reading, train travel, computer networking, music, appliance repair, electronics reviews, mountain climbing, parkour, gardening, water conservation — you get the idea!
 Develop an audience and monetize it.
 See my post about starting a blog here.

 - Become a substitute teacher.
 It’s a tough job, but if you like variety in your schedule and work locales, and you enjoy working with children and teens, check with your local school district; most districts have frequent openings.
-If you can find six or so hours a couple times a week, it could be worth your time.
+If you can find six or so hours a couple of times a week, it could be worth your time.

 If You’d Like to Earn an Extra $10,000 a Month